Every year on the Saturday before Mother’s Day is a not oft recognized holiday by many families.

 I absolutely recognize that they gave him a life I never could, and for that I am thankful.
 As an adult, I fully realize that while I was never given a choice to keep my son, that he wound up in a home and with a family that gave him things I never could.
 Stability, access to tools to grow his talents and expand his horizons.
 And love.

-I have no doubts their love for him.
+I have no doubts about their love for him.
 I love them for that, but I still hurt.

 I still have a lot of resentment from the lies I was told.
 Lies that taught me I can’t trust others.
 Lies that taught me that I can rely only on myself because if you can’t trust your parents, the legal system, and good Christian people to keep their word, you really are all alone in this world.
 No one can take care of me like me.
 I’m giving myself 100%.

 Those life lessons permeated the early years of my (now 25 year) marriage.
 I didn’t trust my husband for a very long time.
 Subconsciously I’d push him away to see if he loved me enough to stay, to make sure that he wouldn’t abandon me too.
 As I look back on those years, it seems like I was on a mission in those early years to prove to myself I wasn’t good enough and he was just lying like everyone else did to get the best of me and move on.
 Thankfully he stuck around.
 He weathered those storms by my side.
-He became my rock.
+Became my rock.
 He still is.

 I do want to take a moment to acknowledge my son’s adoptive parents.
 I imagine it may feel like a lot of pressure to take on the care and raising of another person’s child.
 I imagine if your child doesn’t live up to the perfect ideal you’ve set in your mind that you may feel like a failure in some way, but that applies to all parents really.